neptunius/Data-Structures/Class9.md

     - `get(key)` - return the value associated with `key`, or raise KeyError
     - `set(key, value)` - insert or update `key` with its associated `value`
     - `delete(key)` - delete `key` and its associated value, or raise KeyError
-- write your own unit tests for your `TreeMap` class
+- run `python treemap.py` to test `TreeMap` class instance methods on a small example
-    - include test cases for each class instance method
+- run `pytest test_treemap.py` to run the [tree map unit tests] and fix any failures
-    - *hint:* copy and modify the `HashTable` class unit tests
+- annotate all class instance methods with running time complexity analysis

 **Project:**
 - [trees and mazes] tutorial on Make School's [Online Academy]